TheOdinProject/curriculum/rails/active_record_basics.md

 # Active Record

-validations, associations, queries, validation errors / is_valid?... thinking data-first???
-The important skill is knowing data structure of a problem first, then worrying about the rest.

 ## Introduction

 Presumably you're here to learn web development (otherwise... you may be in the wrong place...).
 Whether your goal is to be able to produce your own website or to begin a career as a developer, the most important skillset to take away from all this is the ability to think logically and to break down a problem into its component pieces.
 Then you can address those pieces one at a time.
 It's the essence of engineering.